 With its close proximity and leisurely pace, you never have to travel too far or plan in advance to discover pleasant surprises on Maui.
-It is an Island of spontaneous moments; big enough to provide lots of options and small enough to take the work out of choosing.
+It is an island of spontaneous moments; big enough to provide lots of options and small enough to take the work out of choosing.
 Maui offers endless opportunities for spur of the moment fun.
 You can be as relaxed or as active as you choose.

 It's really no wonder that Maui's sun blessed beaches, its "golf coasts" and scenic small towns nestled at the base of volcanic summits have captured the hearts of those who visit.
 Maui is the second largest island in the Hawaiian chain and many destinations in one.